h20dragon/DataMgr/README.md

 # DataMgr

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Data manager that provides support for JSON, YAML, and Database (e.g .SQL Server) dataware.
+Provides the ability to manage the state of your data - creation, retrieve, and execute (SQL), then manage those results for re-use later .. in your automation framework, app. code, etc.

 Put your Ruby code in the file `lib/DataMgr`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation